FRINXrepo/docs-public/_posts/2017-01-03-elastic-search.md

 published: true
 post_date: 2017-01-03 08:19:00
 ---
-For an introduction, see our Elasticsearch video [here][1]

 ## Installation

 1\.
-If you have not already done so, [Download the FRINX ODL distribution][2] and [install it][3]
+If you have not already done so, [Download the FRINX ODL distribution][1] and [install it][2]
 2\.
-[Install Elasticsearch][4] - download the zip file, then unpackage it by opening a terminal, going to the directory where the download file is, and typing
+[Install Elasticsearch][3] - download the zip file, then unpackage it by opening a terminal, going to the directory where the download file is, and typing

     unzip filename